dgraph-io/dgraph/wiki/content/deploy/index.md

 In setting up a cluster be sure the check the following.

-* Is atleast one Dgraph zero node running?
+* Is at least one Dgraph Zero node running?
-* Is each Dgraph alpha instance in the cluster set up correctly?
+* Is each Dgraph Alpha instance in the cluster set up correctly?
-* Will each server instance be accessible to all peers on 7080 (+ any port offset)?
+* Will each Dgraph Alpha instance be accessible to all peers on 7080 (+ any port offset)?
-* Does each node have a unique ID on startup?
+* Does each instance have a unique ID on startup?
 * Has `--bindall=true` been set for networked communication?

 ## Fast Data Loading